jdoleary/Eden/tasks/CurrentTasks.md

 - Change icon from deno dinosaur to something else
     - http://www.angusj.com/resourcehacker/
 - Add footer with app name and such
-- Potential app name ideas:
-    - Osiris
-    - Usir
-    - MarkdownMeadow
-    - Eden-md
-    - Just use my .me site
 - if the out dir goes inside of the obsidian directory it takes obsidian too long to start up (it's caching) so the out dir should be somewhere else

 ## Bugs
-- bug: just dragging an image into a new obsidian project doesn't work.
 - Bug: Nested directories mess up in the Previous Button (see page "Armbar".
 Previous button says ": Locks")
 - Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts